This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 - How much space does it take up?

-For each small appliance, we will share why we love it and how we use it.
-We will also include links to the exact models we recommend so you can purchase one for your kitchen.
+For each small appliance, I will share why I love it and how I use it.
+I will also include links to the exact models I recommend so you can purchase one for your kitchen.

 Related reading: Cookbooks Every New Cook Needs In Their Collection